-The purpose of this website is to post information and pictures that demonstrate the incredible amount of pollution generated by the practices of the hog and poultry industry and the state's failed enforcement effort.
+On this, my personal website, you will find information that demonstrates the incredible amount of pollution generated by the practices of the hog and poultry industries as well as the state's failed enforcement effort regarding this industry.
 The consequences of this pollution are also provided.

-There are now approximately 3,000 industrial swine facilities raising 10,000,000 hogs.
+In North Carolina there are now approximately 2,500 industrial swine facilities with an inventory of approximately 6,000,000 hogs.
 The hogs in that inventory go to market twice a year resulting in an annual production rate of nearly nine million hogs.
-The poultry factories are raising nearly one billion chickens and turkeys in North Carolina.
-Most of this takes place in NC's coastal plain.
+The poultry factories are raising nearly one billion chickens and turkeys in North Carolina each year, most of which, like hogs, takes place in North Carolina's coastal plain.
 This is a radical change from conditions that existed prior to the mid-1980s.
-Then, there were approximately 24,000 family farmers raising a little over 2,000,000 hogs and a limited amount of poultry.
+At that time, there were approximately 24,000 family farmers raising a little over two million hogs and a limited amount of poultry.

-The poultry industry is considered even more problematic.
-The feces of chickens and turkeys is applied to farm fields as try litter.
+POULTRY: This industry is considered even more problematic.
+The feces of chickens and turkeys is applied to farm fields as dry litter.
 It runs off as easily as liquid swine waste during rain events.
 This industry disposes of their fecal waste without any meaningful permits, regulations or oversight by the state.
-The amount of this waste comes in annually at over 2 MILLION TONS.
+In North Carolina the annual amount of this waste is over 2 MILLION TONS.
 For details on the rampant growth of poultry facilities in North Carolina visit this informative site link

-The concentration of poultry and hogs in eastern NC makes it the most concentrated area for production and disposal of feces and urine in the world.
+The concentration of poultry and hogs in eastern North Carolina makes it one of the most concentrated areas for production and disposal of feces and urine in the world.
 This is taking place in North Carolina's environmental crown jewel, the Coastal Plain.
 It is an area of abundant waterways.
-It is also a land full of ditches and underground piping.
+It is also a land full of ditches, sandy soils and underground piping.
 These items are necessary for farming and other uses by lowering the water table with drainage directly into wetlands, streams, creeks and rivers.